Welcome to Sleep Solutions of San Diego

 Dr. Morgan believes patient care should revolve around information, a comfortable environment, and providing treatment that works!
 In more than 25 years of practice in California, Dr. Morgan has found no greater pleasure than to treat patients with Obstructive Sleep Apnea and increase their quality of life.
 Dr. Morgan’s premiere dental sleep medicine practice prides itself on service that goes beyond the basics.

 Obstructive Sleep Apnea (OSA) and snoring can have profoundly negative consequences in all areas of your life.
 Not only do you miss out on restful sleep, but you can suffer from other physiological, psychological, and emotional side effects of this sleeping disorder.
 Our practice is 100% committed to treating OSA through the use of Oral Appliance Therapy (OAT).
 That’s all we do, in fact.
 If you have been diagnosed with sleep apnea or have issues with snoring, contact us today.
 We offer:

-- Home Sleep Testing
+- Referral for Home Sleep Testing

 - Oral Appliance Therapy (OAT) for Sleep Apnea and Snoring

 - Coordination of OAT with Your Medical Doctor and Medical Insurance Carrier